hbctraining/Intro-to-shell-flipped/lessons/05_shell-scripts_variable.md

 ### Using variables as input to commands

 So far, it is hard to see the utility of a variable and why we need it.
 One important aspect of the variable is that the value stored inside it can be used as input to commands.
 To demonstrate this we will create a new variable called `file`.
-We will store a character string as the value of the variable, specifically a filename:
+We will store a character string as the value of the variable, specifically the name of one of the files in the `raw_fastq` director:

 ```bash
 $ file=Mov10_oe_1.subset.fq